openimis/openimis_docs/user_manual/register/medical_service.rst

  #. **Mandatory data**

-    If mandatory data is not entered at the time the user clicks the ``Save`` button, a message will appear in the Information Panel, and the data field will take the focus (by an asterisk on the right of the corresponding data field).

- #. **Cancel**

-    By clicking on the ``Cancel`` button, the user will be re-directed to the `Medical Services Control Page <#medical-services-control-page>`__.
+    If mandatory data is not entered the ``Save`` button won't be active

 Adding a Medical Service
 """"""""""""""""""""""""